 On the other side of this coin, reflection can help us to grow when we have fails, when things don’t go well for us.
 Imagine we decide to learn a language.
 We have put in quite a bit of effort, we have made it a habit in our life, we get books out from the library, etc. Then we meet someone who speaks that language, and we try out our first sentence.
 They don’t understand.
 Try saying it a different way.
 They don’t understand.
 And so we get out our phone translators.
 What is the power of reflecting here?
 Well, now we can ask ourselves some questions – ‘Am I better off changing my way of learning this language?
 Do I need to include some more experience of using what I’m learning?
 Can I try to include more pronunciation learning rather than just being able to understand written words?’
 Looking at fails as a reason to stop is only one option, another option is looking at fails to find the way to success.
 This is why we need reflection, and it shows the power of reflecting.

 HOW TO REFLECT

 I would like to say that an important part of reflection is having the right mindset.
+This is another power of reflecting.
 The purpose of reflection is learning.
 It’s not to just rehash old arguments, or beat myself up over something I didn’t do right.
 That would be negative reflection and not good for us at all.
 But even that we could turn around and positively reflect on.
 ‘Why do I speak so badly to myself, or others?’
 ‘Where have those words come from?’
 ‘Is it helpful for me?’
 ‘Can I choose different words?’
 This is positive reflection, we are trying to learn.
 Hopefully the difference there is clear.

 “Is it worth the time to reflect?
 Well, I think I will let you reflect on the answer to that.”